Superpatrex/wikigraph/README.md

 ## [wikigraph website](https://superpatrex.github.io/wikigraph/)

-The website can be viewed by simply clicking on the following link: [wikigraph](https://superpatrex.github.io/wikigraph/)
+The website can be viewed by simply clicking on the following link that is already hosted: [wikigraph](https://superpatrex.github.io/wikigraph/)

+`NOTE:` The website is hosted on github pages and may take a few seconds to load.

 If you would like to run the website locally, you can do so by doing the following: